sayakpaul/PAWS-TF/README.md

 ## Misc ⺟

-* Model weights available [here](https://github.com/sayakpaul/PAWS-TF/releases/tag/v1.0.0) for reproducibility.
+* Model weights are available [here](https://github.com/sayakpaul/PAWS-TF/releases/tag/v1.0.0) for reproducibility.
 * With mixed-precision training, the performance can further be improved.
 I am open to accepting contributions that would implement mixed-precision training in the current code.

 ## Acknowledgements